Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

-In this guide, we’ll explain how telehealth and HIPAA rules intersect in the US.
-From government oversight by groups like HHS and the FCC to the nitty-gritty of HIPAA compliance, we’ll explore how healthcare providers protect patient data.
+This guide explains how telehealth and HIPAA rules affect telehealth platform development and implementation in the US.
+From government oversight by groups like HHS and the FCC to the nitty-gritty of HIPAA compliance, we’ll explore how healthcare providers protect patient data and HIPAA meaning.
+Learn how to build a HIPAA-compliant telehealth platform and common slip-ups.

 Governmental Bodies and Regulations That Oversee Telehealth Services in the US

-Several federal and state governmental bodies regulate telehealth services in the US to ensure proper patient privacy, secure technology standards, and appropriate reimbursement policies.
-Let’s review the central bodies and regulations.
+Several federal and state governmental bodies regulate telehealth platform requirements in the US to ensure proper patient privacy, secure technology standards, and appropriate reimbursement policies.
+Let’s review the central bodies and regulations affecting the use of HIPAA-compliant telemedicine platforms.

 The United States Department of Health and Human Services (HHS)